 Spider-Woman, in Ultimate Spider-Man.
 Ultimate Spider-Woman is a clone of Peter Parker, with all of his memories and personality traits.
 (They were going to blank her memory and give her an entirely new made-up personality and set of memories, but didn't get around to it before wackiness ensued.)

 X-23 is an Opposite Sex Clone of Wolverine, developed by Dr. Sarah Kinney as a solution to not being able to recreate a Y chromosome from a sample of Wolverine's DNA.
 She instead buffed up and doubled the X chromosome, making a "genetic double" that's pretty much what Wolverine would be as a girl.
+She's not exactly the same, however, since Dr. Kinney added her own genetic material to "buff up" the X chromosome.
+This is why X-23 has the same green eyes as Dr. Kinney, as well as her being a cute goth chick despite being a clone of the famously unattractive Logan.

 A Bleach Fanfiction has the Sonoma (the original universe introduced in Tite Kubo's work) and Kan'na, an alternate dimension, where alternate dimension versions of the Sonoma inhabitants exist.
 In some cases, they will be reversed gendered versions of the original.
 In the case of Dyan Arashi from Sonoma, he has a female counterpart in Kan'na under the same name.